 - Empty export ocean containers (full returned after loading).

 - Bare ocean container chassis

-Although we do provide drayage service to importers and exporters, most of our clients are logistics resellers (3PL’s or 4PL’s) including steamship lines (APL, Hanjin, K Line, MOL), forwarders (UPS, DHL), brokers, and trucking companies.
+Although we do provide drayage service to importers and exporters, most of our clients are logistics resellers (3PL’s or 4PL’s) including steamship lines (CMA CGM, ONE, Maersk, Cosco), forwarders (UPS, DHL, FedEx), brokers, and trucking companies.
 Obviously, our rates are very favorable for resale.

 Our production force is made up fully of contracted vendor operators, in full compliance with all DOT and FMCSA regulations.
 These regulations require drug testing, equipment inspection, and insurance compliance.
 To that end, vendor equipment is periodically inspected.
 Since there is no opportunity for cargo carriage in vendor equipment, and since all vendor equipment units are tractors, physical searching is not conducted.

 Throughout all points in the Port of New York, there is a security system in place that requires registration directly with the Port Authority of NY and NJ.
-It is called “Sealink”.
-All of our vendors must register and obtain a Sealink card, with photograph and number that allows them in and out of all port facilities while providing service to Import Export Container Trucking Logistics.
-All these moves are individually hard copy confirmed on a document known as a trailer inspection report (TIR) listing location, vendor name, company name, container number and/or chassis number, date, time, and container equipment condition.
+It is called TWIC and Sealink.
+All of our vendors must register and obtain both a TWIC and a Sealink card, with photograph and number that allows them in and out of all port facilities while providing service to Import Export Container Trucking Logistics.
+All these moves are individually hard copy confirmed on a document known as a trailer inspection report (TIR) or an equipment inspection report (EIR) listing location, vendor name, company name, container number and/or chassis number, date, time, and container equipment condition.

 Access to our premises is limited to corporate officers only.
 Employees enter and exit the premises only during operational hours.
 Visitors to the premises are limited to messengers, office supply delivery agents, vendors, and occasionally, clients.